lammps/lammps/doc/src/fix_qeq.rst

 The fix qeq styles will print a warning if the charges are not equilibrated within *tolerance* by *maxiter* steps, unless the *warn* keyword is used with "no" as argument.
-This latter option may be useful for testing and benchmarking purposes, as it allows to use a fixed number of QEq iterations when *tolerance* is set to a small enough value to alway reach the *maxiter* limit.
+This latter option may be useful for testing and benchmarking purposes, as it allows to use a fixed number of QEq iterations when *tolerance* is set to a small enough value to always reach the *maxiter* limit.
 Turning off warnings will avoid the excessive output in that case.

 The *qeq/point* style describes partial charges on atoms as point